Another

 sending us to the walk-in clinic.
 Damian

-went up to the Elks state convention in
+went up to the Elks state convention in Ontario.
+As the Assistant Esquire one of his new

 School ends in June.

-Kim was promoted from
+Kim was promoted from Pioneer

-style party at school, wearing another dress she
+MTV-style party at school, wearing another dress she

 made.
 Chris was promoted from Myford Elementary and the 5th graders celebrated